satyam440/wheather-app/README.md

-# wheather
+# Wheather App :

-A new Flutter project.
+A new Flutter project which is based on fetching live wheather data through name of city .
+I am using geolocator package for getting the langitude and longitude and with the help of this we can get the temparature on any city.

 ## Getting Started